 Around the same time, in the words of Oxford historian Tapan Raychaudhuri, northern India saw “extensive communal riots on a scale without precedent”.
 It was in their wake, in 1925, that Hedgewar “established the RSS in direct response to the new quest for disciplined cadres of Hindu communalism”.

-The founder’s analysis of the political situation that necessitated the new organisation is illuminating, wrote Raychaudhari, citing a part from the following Hedgewar quotation that owes its origins to a biography of Hedgewar by CP Bhishikar, titled Keshav Sanghnirmata:
+The founder’s analysis of the political situation that necessitated the new organisation is illuminating, wrote Raychaudhari, quoting a part from what Hedgewar wrote himself, as cited in his biography by CP Bhishikar, titled Keshav Sanghnirmata:

 As Raychoudhury was to note, quoting Hedgewar, the riots were Muslim riots because in every single case “it is they who start them”.
 Thus “it became evident that Hindutva was Rashtriyatva”, that is, Hinduness was the same as nationalism.